seixaserick/seixaserick/README.md

 - 💞️ I’m looking to collaborate on back-end projects (.NET Core or .NET 5.0+), SQL Server or Postgres issues and some WebRTC projects (screensharing and videoconferences).

 ## How to reach me
-- 📫 You can reach me by email <seixaserick77@gmail.com> for remote job opportunities (preffered part time by contract) or for technical issues that you need some help.
+- 📫 You can reach me by email <seixaserick77@gmail.com> for technical issues that you need help.
 Feel free to connect with me through Linkedin <https://www.linkedin.com/in/seixaserick> as well.

 # Stack, business areas, solutions and skills